SakizciAdam/notec/README.md

-# notec
+# szci

-Notec is a lightweight, console-based text editor for Windows and Linux.
+szci is a lightweight, console-based text editor for Windows and Linux.

 ## Features
 - Simple and fast text editing